THMMYgr/mTHMMY/CONTRIBUTING.md

 The [mTHMMY Board on trello.com][trello-board] is used as an Issue Tracker, for bugs and improvements concerning the available mTHMMY releases.
 Before creating a card to submit an issue please **search the board** for similar entries.

-## Merge requests
+## Pull requests

-Merge requests with fixes and improvements to mTHMMY are most welcome.
-Any developer that wants to work independently from the core team can simply follow the workflow below to make a merge request:
+Pull requests with fixes and improvements to mTHMMY are most welcome.
+Any developer that wants to work independently from the core team can simply follow the workflow below to make a pull request:

-1. Fork the project into your personal space on GitLab.com
+1. Fork the project into your personal space on Github
 1. Create a feature branch, away from `develop`
 1. Push the commit(s) to your fork
-1. Create a merge request (MR) targeting `develop` [at mTHMMY](https://gitlab.com/ThmmyNoLife/mTHMMY/tree/develop)
+1. Create a pull request (PR) targeting `develop` [at mTHMMY](https://github.com/ThmmyNoLife/mTHMMY/tree/develop)
-1. Fill the MR title describing the change you want to make
+1. Fill the PR title describing the change you want to make
-1. Fill the MR description with a brief motive for your change and the method you used to achieve it
+1. Fill the PR description with a brief motive for your change and the method you used to achieve it
-1. Submit the MR.
+1. Submit the PR.